Noah670/Localizastion/README.md

 # Localizastion
-Demonstrating the unique Localization features of Swift
+Demonstrating the unique Localization features of Swift in various langauges